carmen-timpau/BBO-Capstone-Project/experiments/week_10/strategy_discussion.md

 **Discussion of Week 9 Query Outcomes:**

-_The aim of this discussion is to inform a data-driven upgrade in Week 10's BBO pipeline._
+_The aim of this discussion is to inform a data-driven strategy upgrade for generating Week 10's BBO pipeline._

 ----------------------------------------------------------------------------------------------------------------------